dasschulz/pms/docs/pdf-creation.md

 6. Progress completes at 100%
 7. Button changes to "Dossier herunterladen" (green)
 8. User can download PDF or generate new dossier
-9. Record is saved to Airtable for tracking
+9. Record is saved to Supabase for tracking

 ## Error Handling